Categories of FFL Licenses

 - Dealer – These FFLs may purchase and sell guns as a business and they may also operate as gunsmiths.

-- Manufacturer – There are two types of these FFLs: manufacturers of firearms and manufacturers of ammunition.
-Firearm manufacturers may, of course, manufacture firearms and also act a dealer.
-Ammunition manufacturers may only manufacture ammunition and may NOTact as a dealer.
+- Manufacturer – There are two types of these FFLs: manufacturers of firearms and ammunition and manufacturers of ammunition only.
+Firearm and ammunition manufacturers may, of course, manufacture firearms and ammunition and also act a dealer.
+Ammunition manufacturers may only manufacture ammunition and may NOT act as a dealer.

 - Importer – These FFLs may import firearms and/or ammunition and also act as a dealer.